Starting an activity

 Finishing the award

 Once all of your activities have been completed for the required lengths of time, and you have uploaded all of your evidence our DofE Leader will check that it is all okay.
-It is then ‘passed up the chain’, Coventry Council will check everything, and they will then pass it up to Regional level who will decide if you will receive your award.
+It is then ‘passed up the chain’, Coventry Scouts will check everything, and they will then pass it up to National level who will decide if you will receive your award.
 Don’t be frightened by this though!
 If you have done a suitable activity for the right length of time, and uploaded enough evidence to show that you have been doing it, you will definitely get your award!

 Once your award is completed, you will be able to make an achievement pack via eDofE.
 This is a high quality hardback book which has all of your achievements and evidence in it – something which is great to keep!
 You will also receive a brooch or badge and a certificate.